MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/windows-time-service/Windows-2016-Accurate-Time.md

 Server Role|	576 (Reliable Time Service)|

 ### Discovering the Hierarchy
 Since the chain of time hierarchy to the master clock source is dynamic in a domain, and negotiated, you will need to query the status of a particular machine to understand it’s time source and chain to the master source clock.
-This can help diagnosis time synchronization problems.
+This can help diagnose time synchronization problems.

 Given you want to troubleshoot a specific client; the first step is to understand its time source by using this w32tm command.